-- 8.1 The number of Technicians engaged on a production or in a classification wherein the Union has jurisdiction will be determined by the Producer, with the consultation of the department head, and shall be commensurate with the character of the work to be done, with the shooting schedule and with the type and amount of equipment engaged as per industry standards. - 8.2 Each department, in which a Technician is engaged, will have a minimum of one (1) head of department/key.
+- 8.1 The number of Technicians engaged on a production or in a classification wherein the Union has jurisdiction will be determined by the Producer, with the consultation of the department head, so that each Technician is able to complete their work in an efficient, safe, creative and productive manner in accordance with the character of the work to be done, with the shooting schedule and with the type and amount of equipment engaged as per industry standards. - 8.2 Each department, in which a Technician is engaged, will have a minimum of one (1) head of department/key.
 The department heads engaged by the Producer will be responsible for the proper functioning of all classifications within their respective department. - 8.3 The respective department heads engaged by the Producer shall be responsible for setting up and wrapping materials and equipment used by their department, the striking and removal of sets and construction and the disposal of all set pieces/wardrobe through set sales which occur within two (2) weeks of the conclusion of principal photography.
 The department heads, in turn, are responsible to the production manager. - 8.4 Any Technician engaged under this Agreement is prohibited from obtaining the Commercial Vehicle Operator's Registration (CVOR) certificate or the Electrical Safety Authority's (ESA) electrical inspection notification (permit) on behalf of the Producer. - 8.5(a) The Producer shall not require a prospective Technician to perform any work as a prior condition to the Technician's engagement or to furnish the Technician's own equipment, material and/or working space.
 However, a Technician may furnish equipment, materials and/or working space provided that the Technician is remunerated for these services at a negotiated rental rate.
-This shall not preclude a prospective Technician from demonstrating the Technician's ability or equipment. - (b) In all cases it is the Producer's responsibility to provide the materials and/or tools required for the production, as per industry standards.

-When a Technician provides materials and/or tools to the Producer that are used in the execution of their duties, the Producer shall provide the Technician with a kit rental remunerated at a negotiated rate.
+This shall not preclude a prospective Technician from demonstrating the Technician's ability or equipment. - (b) In all cases it is the Producer's responsibility to provide the materials and/or tools required for the production, as per industry standards. - When a Technician provides materials and/or tools to the Producer that are used in the execution of their duties, the Producer shall provide the Technician with a kit rental remunerated at a negotiated rate.
 All kits rented by the Producer are the responsibility of the Producer for the duration of the rental period, unless they are removed from the workplace and are not being used for work purposes.
 Prior to the kit being provided to the Producer, the Technician shall provide the Producer with an itemized list of the contents of the kit.
-The Producer shall not be responsible for any items not included in such list.

-- (c) Notwithstanding the foregoing, it is agreed that equipment rentals, other than kit rentals, made by an individual engaged under this Agreement are matters of contract that fall outside of the scope of this Agreement and, as such are between the individual and the Producer and do not involve either the Union or the Association. - 8.6 Technicians shall not be required to work more than sixteen (16) hours.
+The Producer shall not be responsible for any items not included in such list. - (c) Notwithstanding the foregoing, it is agreed that equipment rentals, other than kit rentals, made by an individual engaged under this Agreement are matters of contract that fall outside of the scope of this Agreement and, as such are between the individual and the Producer and do not involve either the Union or the Association. - 8.6 Technicians shall not be required to work more than sixteen (16) hours.
 Any Technician operating a motor vehicle shall comply with Ontario Ministry of Transportation requirements. - 8.7 There shall be no split shift calls.
-There shall be no scheduled call back. - 8.8 On any production that a Technician has incurred both turnaround and excessive overtime the Technician shall, upon request, receive a taxi chit.
+There shall be no scheduled call back.